martdegraaf/martdegraaf.github.io/src/blog/content/speaking.md

 disableShare: true
 ---

-My current sessions are on [Mart's Sessionize profile](https://sessionize.com/mart-de-graaf/).

 ## Upcoming engagements

+None at this time.

+### Current sessions

+Contact me through any of the social channels or via Sessionize.
+My current sessions that I can give on short-term notice:

+1. Advanced git and git workflows
+1. Observability of your cloud Software - Application Insights deep dive

 ## Previous engagements